SSpzcee/Asunder-PHB/phb/md/Abilities.md

 ### **Senbon User**
 You're a person who uses senbon in combat.
 This is rare, but not unheard of; it takes a lot of effort to get results out of them, but a weapon that allows the degree of precision they do can certainly be rewarding.

 This ability removes their inherent \-2 Accuracy penalty, and allows you to use your DEX, rather than STR, to determine your damage bonus with senbon.
-Finally, damage dealt by senbon is increased by 200\% for the purposes of calculating wounds.

 Cost: 15
 Requires: 45 DEX, Medicine 5